tuxpiper/ushahidi-dev-env/README.md

 ## How do I...

-We are just getting started with this tool and there's only a few things we've had time to teach it.
+We are just getting started with this tool and there's only a few things we've had time to teach it to do.

 On top of that, working on a Docker development environment is not yet really developer friendly.
 If you haven't done it before, you will struggle.
 Be patient.